Yarrabozaed/c-shell/READMEAY.txt

 Last edit: Sat June 5th, 2022

 how to use:
-Navigate to the folder with the wash.c file
-To build the shell, run gcc wash.c -o wash
+cd wash_AbozaedY (Navigate to the folder with the wash.c file) To build the shell, run gcc wash.c -o wash
 To start the shell, execute ./wash
 If you would like to print all the commands in the shell at execution, run ./wash -h